fmfi-compbio/nadavca/README.md

 where parameters have the same meaning as in `nadavca.estimate_snps()`.

-The return value of `nadavca.align_signal()` is a list of 2D `numpy` arrays.
-Each array in the list corresponds to one read, in the same order as they appeared on the input.
+The return value of `nadavca.align_signal()` is a list of results for each read, in the same order as they appeared on the input.
 Thus, it is advisable to pass reads to `nadavca.align_signal()` as a list.

+If read was not aligned the result is None.
+Otherwise each results is a tuple of ApproximateAlignment and DTW alignment.
-Each array has two columns: the first column contains positions in the signal, the second column contains corresponding positions in the reference sequence.
+DTW alignment is an array with two columns: the first column contains positions in the signal, the second column contains corresponding positions in the reference sequence.
 Positions in signal are in ascending order.
 Positions in reference are in ascending or descending